-Our second knife oil recommendation comes from Lucas Oil.
+Our fourth knife oil recommendation comes from Lucas Oil.
 This California-based company boasts more than 30 years of experience providing lubricants for cars and firearms.

 - This product provides your knives protection from wear and moisture even in extreme conditions.

 - Comes with a 1oz needle oiler for precise application of lube on your knives.

 - Long-lasting oil that’ll keep your knives lubricated long after application.